timescale/docs.timescale.com-content/api.md

 >
 >If you would like finer control over index formation and other aspects
     of your hypertable, [follow these migration instructions instead][migrate-from-postgresql].
+>
+>When converting a normal SQL table to a hypertable, pay attention to how you handle constraints.
+A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
+UNIQUE and PRIMARY constraints must include the partitioning key.
 <!-- -->
 #### Units